-Leptospirosis is a zoonotic infection which can be passed on from animals to humans.
+Leptospirosis is a zoonotic infection that can be passed on from animals to humans.
 It is caused by spirochete (corkscrew-shaped) bacteria of the genus Leptospira, which causes flu-like symptoms, Weil’s syndrome (jaundice, kidney failure, bleeding, myocarditis, and arrhythmias), meningitis and pulmonary hemorrhage in people.

 There are more than 250 pathogenic (disease-causing) serotypes of Leptospira.

 Leptospirosis has a global distribution but is most prevalent in tropical and sub-tropical areas with heavy rainfall as well as developing countries.
 Common areas include Latin America, the Indian subcontinent, Melanesia, Micronesia, Polynesia and Australasia, Southeast Asia and Eastern Europe.

 Commonly affected animals include rodents, opossums, skunks, raccoons, possums, cattle, deer, sheep, horses, and dogs.
 Farm animals are a common source of leptospirosis in humans.

 Transmission occurs via urine-oral, direct contact or inhalation.
 Bacteria are shed in an infected animal’s urine, which contaminates bodies of water and soil.
 Outbreaks can occur after heavy rain or flooding.

 - Oral: Consumption of contaminated prey, food or water.

 - Direct contact: Bacteria from contaminated urine, soil or water that enters the body via breaks in the skin or through the mucous membranes (eyes, nose, gums) or during mutual grooming.

 - Inhalation: Aerosol infection can occur if the cat inhales bacteria from a contaminated source such as soil.

 Once inside the cat, the bacteria migrate through the bloodstream and lymphatic tissue and rapidly spread throughout the body where it invades the organs and tissues.
 By 8 hours, the number of bacteria present has doubled.

 Some cats will maintain bacteria numbers, the cat continually sheds bacteria in the urine which goes on to infect other animals or humans.
 Bacteria remain viable in the environment for weeks or months.

 The incubation period is 2-24 days, although most infected cats remain asymptomatic.
 Leptospirosis is a multisystemic disease with a range of possible symptoms depending on the organ(s) affected, the age and the immune status of the cat.
 The disease occurs in two phases: